Non-pluripolar products on vector bundles and Chern--Weil formulae: b-divisor techniques on projective manifolds

 A mixed version of \cref{thm:nefbvolume} is also true: \begin{theorem} Let $\hat{L}_1,\ldots,\hat{L}_n\in \widehat{\Pic}(X)_{>0}$.
 Then

 If each $\hat{L}_i$ is $\mathcal{I}$-good, then equality holds. \end{theorem} In other words, for $\mathcal{I}$-good potentials, Chern numbers are intersection numbers of b-divisors.
-One can also prove that the intersection number on the left-hand side is equal to the mixed mass in the sense of Cao \cite{Cao14}, as proved in \cite[Corollary~4.5]{Xia21}.
+One can also prove that the intersection number on the left-hand side is equal to the mixed mass in the sense of Cao \cite{Cao14}, as proved in Corollary~4.5 in the first version of \cite{Xia21}.

 \begin{proof} The inequality part of \eqref{eq:bdivmixint} is obvious.
 It suffices to establish the equality part.

 \textbf{Step 1}.
 We first handle the case of when each $\hat{L}_i$ has analytic singularities.
 We may clearly reduce to the case of log singularities along a snc $\mathbb{Q}$-divisor $D_i$ on $X$.
 In this case, the left-hand side of \eqref{eq:bdivmixint} is just $(L_1-D_1,\ldots,L_n-D_n)$.
 The middle term is $\int_X c_1(\hat{L}_1)\wedge \cdots \wedge c_1(\hat{L}_n)$.
 By polarization, this follows from \cref{thm:nefbvolume}.